huyquangtruong06/AURION/README.md

 # AI-CaaS Platform – README.md

-AURION (AI-CaaS Platform) is a **Chatbot-as-a-Service** system that enables users to build customized AI chatbots using their own documents and instructions — without coding.
+AI-CaaS (AI-CaaS Platform) is a **Chatbot-as-a-Service** system that enables users to build customized AI chatbots using their own documents and instructions — without coding.
 This README summarizes the system based on the official project plan, including technologies, architecture, scope, and development phases.

 ---